rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 (Figure 3: example 2 play)

-When we plot out his acceleration to the ball, we see that it peaks at 7.5 yd/s² - allowing him to catch up to the receiver (allowing only __ yards of separation at the end), get out in front, and prevent the touchdown.
+When we plot out his acceleration to the ball, we see that it peaks at 7.5 yd/s² - allowing him to catch up to the receiver (with only __ yards of final separation), get out in front, and prevent the touchdown.

 (figure 4: example 2 chart)